hvpham-yorku/AirTime/Doc/Sprint2/Daily Stand-ups.md

 December 1st - Sprint 2 Standup 4
 -
 What did you work on since the last standup?

+Task ID: **AIR-13** (Any user should be able to filter the search by departing date or arrival date.
+An error will be displayed to the user if the departing date has already passed or if the arrival date is before the departing date)
 - CustomerDashBoardPage and AdminDashBoardPage:
   - Implemented filtering by departure and arrival dates.
   - Integrated JDateChooser for date selection.